mmperf/mmperf.github.io/README.md

 ## Welcome to mmperf

 mmperf is a single core GEMM benchmark.
-It is designed to benchmark well known Matrix Multiplication packages
+This repository aims to benchmark Matrix Multiply (SGEMM) hand-tuned libraries and code generation stacks on a single thread on one CPU core.
+The focus will be on machine learning workloads so FP32 or smaller and irregular sizes of matrices.
+The goal is to expose high performance atomic kernels that can then be used to build highly efficient higher level implemenations spanning multiple cores or distributed across systems when efficient atomic kernels are asynchrously scheduled with overlapping communicaitons (interchip, in a system or across a system).

-# Handmade kernels:
+# Hand Optimized kernels:

 - Intel MKL
 - OpenBLAS